Aircraft recognition: Early development of skills

-In September 1942 the government recognised the usefulness and effectiveness of the systems developed by the sparetime observers and first published Aircraft Recognition: The Inter-services Recognition Journal with early content copied from previous editions of Aeroplane Spotter and The Royal Observer Corps Journal.
+In September 1942 the government recognised the usefulness and effectiveness of the systems developed by the spare-time observers and first published Aircraft Recognition: The Inter-services Recognition Journal with early content copied from previous editions of Aeroplane Spotter and The Royal Observer Corps Journal.
 Featured tests included Airborne Headaches and Amuse and Confuse.

 With official recognition by HQ Royal Observer Corps and the Air Ministry that accurate recognition of aircraft was achievable, the systems developed by the volunteers were adopted as official training.
-The Royal Observer Corps Club disbanded in the Autumn of 1942.
+The Royal Observer Corps Club disbanded in the autumn of 1942.
 In December 1943 the annual Master Test of aircraft recognition was introduced as a compulsory test for all observers and a basic level pass was mandatory for continued membership of the ROC.
 In the first year those observers who had achieved a club pass at 3rd class level were declared exempt from the basic test requirement.

 The Royal Observer Corps established an annual four-man recognition team, with keen competition amongst observers for selection.
 The team continued to compete annually in the UK's Joint Services Aircraft Recognition Competition and in international competitions with other NATO countries until 1991, despite aircraft recognition being dropped as an operational role for the Corps in 1957.
 There was also a hard-fought annual competition with the Luftmeldekorpsett, the Danish Ground Observer Corps.